Categories

 Despite these drawbacks, spend-based analyses still provide value in instructing organizations where to start when it comes to gathering more information or implementing policies.
 Results from this calculator should be used as a springboard for supplier-engagement surveys to collect specific supplier emissions data.
 By extrapolating mapped emissions onto unmapped categories (when the used does not map 100% of their spending), we assume that emissions of unmapped categories reflect emissions of the user’s mapped categories.

-For this reason, we require the user to map a minimum of 75% of their spending so that such extrapolation does not have a large impact on overall emissions.
+For this reason, we recommend the user map a minimum of 75% of their spending so that such extrapolation does not have a large impact on overall emissions.
 However, in cases where the user does not map particularly GHG-intensive categories, it could reduce the accuracy of our emissions calculation.
 To avoid this, users should map 100% of their spending.

 Sources